Debate Takeaways: An acrid tone from the opening minute

 Biden fell back on his bottom line: “A lot of people died, and a lot more are going to unless he gets a lot smarter.”

-For voters still undecided about who’d better handle the pandemic, the exchange may not have offered them anything new.
+For voters still undecided about who’d better handle the pandemic, the exchange may not have offered anything new.

+Trump said Biden was the politician who helped put millions of Black Americans in prison with the 1994 crime law.
+Biden called Trump “the racist” in the Oval Office.

+For a nation confronting a summer of racial unrest — and centuries of injustice — the debate was the latest cultural flashpoint.

 QUESTION ABOUT COURT, ANSWER ABOUT HEALTH CARE